 Limits to an Automatic Stay

 It’s important to understand this process, because the automatic stay only halts the eviction if you file for bankruptcy before a judge grants the unlawful detainer to your landlord.
 This is why it’s important to act quickly if you’re hoping to stall the eviction process.
 Filing for bankruptcy isn’t always the ideal solution if you’re facing eviction.
-To find out if it’s right for your particular situation, contact the experienced bankruptcy attorneys at the Cal West Law Firm in Los Angeles.
+To find out if it’s right for your particular situation, contact the experienced bankruptcy attorneys at the Cal West Law Firm in Woodland Hills.
 Dial tel:(818) 446-1334 for a free consultation.